-It can affect your insurance premiums, the property prices, what the shopping strip down the road looks like (security grills and roller doors or pot plants and picture windows) and so much more.
-The frequency of break-ins or general crime in the area you live can affect your lifestyle as well, but should we all be locking the doors, bolting the windows and hiding under the bed?
+It can affect your insurance premiums, property prices, what the shopping strip down the road looks like (security grills and roller doors or pot plants and picture windows) and so much more.
+The frequency of break-ins or general crime in the area you live in can affect your lifestyle as well, but should we all be locking the doors, bolting the windows and hiding under the bed?

 Australia ranked 20th in the top 23 safest countries in the world to live.* We have an amazing country where outdoor living and utilising our beautiful open spaces, stunning countryside, and clean well-maintained parks is commonplace, even in our most densely populated cities.
-Our comparably small population is relatively safe and law abiding.
+Our comparably small population is relatively safe and law-abiding.

 That's not to say there is no crime, a quick look at your local evening news program will tell of all the bad stuff that's going on in your neighbourhood and the internet will report any that the TV news missed.
 One neighbourhood can be more susceptible than another but as far as your home security, taking practical common-sense measures to protect your property should be standard where ever you live.